Tema Harbour

 Tema Harbour is a harbour located in Tema in the southeastern part of Ghana, along the Gulf of Guinea.
 Tema Harbour is a member of the International Association of Ports and Harbours (IAPH).

 History of the harbour

 The construction of the harbour was proposed by British Colonial Officers in the Gold Coast before its independence.
 An old fishing village called Torman was the proposed site for the harbour's construction.
 The rapid industrialization that followed Ghana's independence led to the town adopting the name Tema from that of the fishing village.
 After independence, under the leadership of Ghana's first president Kwame Nkrumah, the construction of the harbour began in the 1950s with planning led by the award-winning city planner and the first Ghanaian architect, Theodore S. Clerk. and was commissioned in 1962.

+In 2014 the Meridian Rock, a monument to mark the crossing between the Prime Meridian and the Equator, was unveiled in the harbour.

 As part of a visit of the Prime Minister of Barbados to Ghana in November 2019, a sister-port agreement was signed between Port Tema and the Bridgetown Port located in the Caribbean.